 Fairfield Medical Center is taking steps to help prevent the spread of COVID-19.
-This includes temporarily suspending all maternity classes and tours until further notice.
 At this time, we are limiting the number of visitors for every patient in the hospital.
 For maternity patients, one support person may accompany them throughout their stay.
 This person will receive an armband which allows them access to the Maternity Unit as long as they are symptom-free.
 Please limit the amount of time spent outside patient rooms to brief walks in the maternity hallway, maintaining social distancing from other patients and from staff when appropriate, and alerting staff members to any symptoms you have while staying at FMC.

 In addition to the one support person, doulas are permitted with the return and presentation of a negative COVID-19 screen.
 A mother who has delivered and been readmitted, newborns are permitted with a caregiver in the room.

 It is always important to protect yourself from illness when pregnant.
 Everyone in the home should avoid contact with anyone who has been exposed to the virus or anyone with symptoms.
 Everyone should wash their hands frequently and thoroughly throughout the day, and surfaces in the home should be cleaned and disinfected daily.